June 21, 2024

 Currently, the Beacon Employment Report | Texas focuses on three of the state’s largest metropolitan areas, the Dallas, Houston, and Austin metros.

-The Dallas-Fort Worth-Arlington metro saw a sizable increase of 7,800 jobs in the latest numbers, a 0.2% increase in employment on a month-over-month basis.
-This represents a 1.9% increase year-over-year.
+The Dallas-Fort Worth-Arlington metro saw a sizable increase of 9,300 jobs in the latest numbers.
+This represents a 0.2% expansion in employment on a month-over-month basis and a 1.9% increase year-over-year.

 More